kelloggm/wpi-paper/experiments/experimental-procedure.md

 The procedure:

 1. Fork and then clone the project, and checkout the commit in the projects/ directory.
-In the file `projects.in`, record the URL and commit ID.
-Then, add a row to the "summary" sheet in the spreadsheet (https://docs.google.com/spreadsheets/d/1r_NhumolEp5CiOL7CmsvZaa4-FDUxCJXfswyJoKg8uM/edit?usp=sharing) without any data.
+In the file `projects.in`, record the URL (of your fork) and commit ID.
+Then, add a row to the "summary" sheet in the spreadsheet (https://docs.google.com/spreadsheets/d/1r_NhumolEp5CiOL7CmsvZaa4-FDUxCJXfswyJoKg8uM/edit?usp=sharing) with both the original and forked url as well as the commit ID.

 2. Create a new branch called "baseline" at that commit:
 `git checkout -b baseline ; git push origin baseline`